 Record numbers attend Otaki River Walkover

-By From Report of Max Lutz
+By Max Lutz

 A record one hundred and fifty attended this year's walkover and were fortunate with the weather, enjoying a calm and sunny Spring day.